Oblongmana/git-connect/README.md

 hub repository contains tab-completion scripts for bash and zsh.
 These scripts complement existing completion scripts that ship with git.

-Disclaimer: I haven't touched this in `oblong-hub` - it's somewhere on a todo list (and may not necessarily need messing with)
+Disclaimer: I haven't touched this in `git-connect` - it's somewhere on a todo list (and may not necessarily need messing with)

 * [hub bash completion](https://github.com/github/hub/blob/master/etc/hub.bash_completion.sh)